- Oggetto:

 The course will consist of:

-- traditional frontal lessons to be held by providing students with PPT presentations and additional documents- Oggetto:
+- traditional frontal lessons to be held by providing students with PPT presentations and audio

 Modalità di verifica dell'apprendimento

-- adequate presentation of the arguments (including use of an appropriate legal terminology)
+Clear and structured presentation (including correct use of legal terminology)

 - Oggetto: